wuzhengy/TAU/README.md

   - One block has one transaction.
 One block can include more transaction by encoding the hash of other transactions, which may be implmented in future version.
 - Community ChainID := `hash(GenesisMinerPubkey + timestamp)定长``community name变长`
   - Community will choose its own `community name`.
-  - example: TAUcoin ID is TAUcoin#hash
+  - example: TAUcoin ID is hash#TAUcoin
 - Public key is used as the crypto address: balance identifier under different chains; holds the power and perform mining.
 "Seed" generates privatekey and public key.
 - POT defines power as transaction volumn, the power annually increase according to Fibonacci sequence.
 - Genesis block power: give one year power to genesis public key to make admin airdrop possible.